Grayson Allen: Personal life

 Allen began dating Morgan Reid while both were students at Duke.
-Reid was a player on the Duke women's soccer team, and has since turned professional.
-The couple got engaged in February of 2022 and married on July 23, 2022.
+Reid was a player on the Duke women's soccer team, and has since turned professional, playing in the NWSL for both the North Carolina Courage and the Orlando Pride, before retiring in 2022 due to a severe hip issue.
+The couple got engaged in February 2022 and married on July 23, 2022.
+In October 2024, Allen and his wife welcomed a baby girl.